• Skip to content

 The thyroid stimulating hormone, or TSH test, is used as a screening test for thyroid disease, as well as a test for monitoring the correct dose of medication needed for an individual.

-If you’ve been a thyroid patient for a while, you’re probably thinking to yourself, “Well, of course, doesn’t everyone know that?” — and I have to warn you… I’ve unfortunately seen physicians who have mistakenly thought that a low TSH meant one had an underactive thyroid, and a high TSH, an overactive thyroid — putting their patients in really dangerous situations by over or under medicating them!
+If you’ve been a thyroid patient for a while, you’re probably thinking to yourself, “Well, of course, doesn’t everyone know that?” — and I have to warn you… I’ve unfortunately seen physicians who have mistakenly thought that a low TSH meant one had an underactive thyroid, and a high TSH, an overactive thyroid — putting their patients in really dangerous situations by under- or overmedicating them!

-In recent years, The National Academy of Clinical Biochemists indicated that 95 percent of individuals without thyroid disease have TSH concentrations below 2.5 μIU/mL, and a new normal reference range was defined by the American College of Clinical Endocrinologists to be between 0.3-3.0 μIU/mL.
+In recent years, The National Academy of Clinical Biochemists indicated that 95 percent of individuals without thyroid disease have TSH concentrations below 2.5 μIU/mL, and a new normal reference range was defined by the American College of Clinical Endocrinologists to be between 0.3 and 3.0 μIU/mL.
+[2]

-However, most labs have not adjusted that range in the reports they provide to physicians, and have kept ranges as lax as 0.2-8.0 μIU/mL.
-Thus, conventional medicine practitioners will likely follow the standard reference range for TSH to determine if a person has hypothyroidism — in some cases, they may even follow a more lax range if the lab they are using hasn’t updated their levels, or if the practitioner is old school.
-This leads to the patient being told that their thyroid is normal, when in fact, they have a thyroid condition.
+However, in my experience of reviewing the labs of thyroid patients from around the world, many labs have not adjusted that range in the reports they provide to physicians, and some even have ranges as lax as 0.2 to 8.0 μIU/mL.
+Thus, conventional medicine practitioners will likely follow the standard reference range for TSH to determine if a person has hypothyroidism — in some cases, they may even follow a more lax range if the lab they are using hasn’t updated their levels, or if the practitioner is not familiar with newer guidelines.

-When I was in Poland to find distributors for the Polish version of my first book, I happened to visit one of my relatives who was wearing a heavy winter coat on a warm spring day.
+When I was in Poland to find distributors for the Polish version of my first book back in 2014, I happened to visit one of my relatives who was wearing a heavy winter coat on a warm spring day.
 In speaking with her, I was able to tell that she was experiencing a great number of thyroid symptoms, and she confided that her doctor had said her thyroid was normal.
 I looked at her labs, and sure enough, her TSH was around 5 μIU/mL, and she was never tested for antibodies nor offered a thyroid ultrasound.
+(I often share that at the time of my diagnosis, I was living in Southern California and sleeping under two blankets, and was walking around with a TSH of 4.5 μIU/mL – and guess what, I survived living in Colorado for six years when my thyroid was optimized. :-))

-I have found that I, as well as many other thyroid patients, feel best when my TSH is between 0.5 and 2 μIU/mL.
+I have found that I, as well as many other thyroid patients, feel best when my TSH is between 0.5 and 2 μIU/mL (for elderly clients, up to 2.5 μIU/mL).
 Some integrative professionals will go as far as to say that people should have a TSH of right around 1 μIU/mL or below 1 μIU/mL, to feel their best.

-That said, the TSH test is not the only test that should be used to diagnose Hashimoto’s since, in the early stages, the TSH may fluctuate or remain within the normal limits.
+That said, the TSH test is not the only test that should be used to diagnose Hashimoto’s since, in the early stages, one’s TSH level may fluctuate or remain within the normal limits.

 Most conventional practitioners will stop further thyroid testing when they determine the TSH is “normal” (that is, within the outdated, old school “normal” reference range).

-This is why, even if you’ve been told your thyroid is normal, and even if your TSH is between 0.5-2 μIU/mL, you need to test your free T4, free T3, and especially thyroid antibodies (TPO antibodies and TG antibodies), to truly determine if you have a thyroid condition.
+This is why, even if you’ve been told your thyroid is normal, and even if your TSH is between 0.5 and 2 μIU/mL (the range I recommend), you need to test your free T4, free T3, and especially thyroid antibodies (TPO antibodies and TG antibodies), to truly determine if you have a thyroid condition.

 Recommended test: TSH

-How often you should test: Every 4-6 weeks when starting a new medication, then every 6 months if symptoms are stable.
+How often you should test: Every four to six weeks when starting a new medication, then every six months if symptoms are stable.

 2. Thyroid Hormone Level Tests